We’re going to show you the process we use for assigning values in Google Analytics so that you can optimise your performance based on revenue.

 Google Analytics assumes that marketers have the information they need to assign values to goals, but that usually isn’t the case.

-When a visitor converts into a lead, whether that be a form completion or phone call, that data is passed onto the sales team.
+When a visitor converts into a lead, whether that be a form completion, phone call or live chat enquiry, that data is passed onto the sales team.
 This information is typically locked away in CRM systems leaving marketing in the dark on which activities are leading to actual revenue.

 To accurately calculate your Goal Values, you need a solution that can connect your conversion and revenue data so that you can determine which specific marketing activities are most effective in driving sales.